 Improving your situation

-With the do nothing approach, you'll be speculating that you're not insolvent (in crisis debt), this is a high risk strategy for dealing with debt because you may end up increasing your debt waiting for an improvement that never happens.
+With the do nothing approach, you will be speculating that you're not insolvent (in crisis debt), this is a high risk strategy for dealing with debt because you may end up increasing your debt waiting for an improvement that never happens.
 If your debts increase, this may limit your eligibility to certain debt options & will increase the time it takes for you to become free from debt.

 Enforcement of Debt